 I decided to leave, and refused to send in my stories.
 I received an email from Mr. Brilliant saying that it would be better if I say a “Good Bye”.
-At the end of his mail, there was a “See”.
-He was trying to tell me that he had backstabbed me.
+At the end of his mail, there was a “See”, indicating “See how my backstabbing worked out.”
 I asked him: “What else have been I telling you guys for long?”

 Yuck!
 He is not a man.

 The next day, Mr. Marx sent me an SMS: “Where is that idiot?”
 When I replied, “Intelligent people would know to hurl far more sophisticated insults, Mahesh”, he called me.
-He started crying, “Shanu, You have not sent me a single story yet.
+What followed was a feminine cry, “Shanu, You have not sent me a single story yet.
 Are you not working anymore?
 I am your employer.
 I have a Magazine to run.
 I have a deadline to meet.”

-Marx knew that he had to implicitly beg, because he had heard from Michelle that I wanted to legally proceed against them.
-I knew that she played no insignificant role in these political games.
+Marx knew that he will have to implicitly beg, because he had heard from Michelle that I wish to proceed against them.
+I knew that she played no mean role in all this back-stabbing.
 I said, “I do not want to hear anything.
 Others too have deadlines to meet and dues to pay.
 The Magazine has never paid us on time.”

 A girl’s status message often read, “I am so poor that I cannot focus.”

 One day I heard from Michelle that she and other girls in the office yelled at the accountant for an unrelated reason.
-I told her, “I know why you did it.”
+I told her, “I know why you did it.
+I wouldn’t beat around the bush that way.”
 She turned silent.
 It is far more enjoyable to shout at the publisher.

 Mr. Marx claimed that the salary was never delayed.
-When I said that I had documented it, because my previous employer had conned me, he sounded apprehensive.
-He promised that he will send an email stating that he will pay me on time.
+When I said that I had documented it, because I had salary issues with my previous employer, he turned more apprehensive.
+He promised that he will send an email stating that my salary will be credited on 31st itself.

-The accountant was funny: “We were never late to pay you.
+The accountant was funny: “Salary was never delayed.
 If you are a member of a family, you should understand this.
-If his parents take away a child’s toys, there probably have good reasons to do that.
+If his parents take away a child’s toys, there could be many reasons behind it.
 But, it does not mean that the parents do not love their child.
 The company loves you, Shanu.
 The company loves you!”